redFrik/supercolliderStandaloneBBBheadless/README.md

 installation
 --

-_(this assumes you have done all the usual initialisation... burned the disk image, booted, logged in via ssh or monitor, changed password)_
+_(this assumes you have done all the usual initialisation... burned the disk image, booted, logged in via ssh or monitor, changed password, expanded the filesystem)_

 in a BBB terminal window type...